-The Department of Family and Preventive Medicine has the goal of being the premier academic primary care program in the nation.
+The Department of Family and Preventive Medicine has the goal of being the premier academic primary care department in the nation.
 We prepare our trainees to become leaders in teaching, clinical care and public health.
 Among the sites in the training environment are:

 The Southeast AIDS Education and Training Division provides continuing education programs related to HIV, and the Community Medicine Division of Grady Hospital Neighborhood Primary Care Clinics serves to provide an educational environment for Emory medical and allied health students as well as Family and Preventive Medicine residents.

 The links provided here offer a glimpse of some of our many training programs.
 Please browse, and feel free to contact us with any questions.